Armenia buildings and Christianity

 It is equally unclear how the temple came to be.
 One theory says it was built by Tiridates I, who was crowned by the Roman emperor Nero and who provided him Roman craftsmen and funding to build the fortified city of Garni and this temple, dedicated to the Zoroastrian goddess Mythra (or Armenian Mihr) later adopted by the Romans as a sun goddess.
 Another theory says it is not a temple but a tomb of Romanized Armenian kings from the 2nd century.

 The temple follows the style of ancient Greek architecture.
 On both sides of the staircase are pedestals holding sculptures of Atlas, the Greek mythological Titan condemned to hold up the earth and celestial heavens for eternity, and who appears to be holding up the temple itself.
 The Temple of Garni is popular among travellers and Armenian neopagans, members of a new grassroots religious movement aiming to reclaim pre-Christian Armenian faith.
 What visitors see today is a reconstruction of the original temple, which was destroyed in a 17th century earthquake.

-Visitors can witness the evolution of medieval architecture by looking at its monuments.
-Some structures also show the amalgamation of architectural and religious influences.
+Taking a wander around Ani can provide an insight into the evolution of medieval architecture and the amalgamation of architectural and religious influences.